blefaudeux/chronogo/README.md

 [Complete WIP, come back in ten years] Like cron, for human beings

 Execute asynchronously a given set of commands, on a (timed) regular basis, log the outputs and handle things like computer restarts.

 This also handles a folderwatchs, in that you can add as many folders to watch as you like, and associate a command triggered by any change in them.

 Future plans include:
 - unit testing, adding error messages if the config is broken
 - adding pre-built binaries for major platforms

+## Install
+For now, you'll need golang installed
+`go get -u github.com/blefaudeux/chronogo`

 ## Settings structure